Skip to content

 The 23-point merge rate gap contradicts industry claims that CRAs can manage 80% of open source PRs without human involvement (arXiv:2604.03196).

-• 31–59%: more noise than signal
+• 31 to 59%: more noise than signal

-• 60–79%: more signal than noise
+• 60 to 79%: more signal than noise

-Among closed CRA-only PRs, 60.2% fall into the 0–30% band.
+Among closed CRA-only PRs, 60.2% fall into the 0 to 30% band.
 Across 13 CRAs studied, 12 show average signal ratios below 60% (arXiv:2604.03196).

 When most comments are noise, developers stop acting on them.
 PRs stall and are abandoned.

-Practical Implications
+Practical implications

-Use signal ratio as a CRA calibration metric.
+Use the signal ratio as a CRA calibration metric.
 Before trusting a CRA deployment, measure whether most of its comments are actionable.
-Fewer than 60% actionable is the empirically measured threshold below which PR outcomes degrade.
+Fewer than 60% actionable is the measured threshold below which PR outcomes degrade.

 Configure CRAs narrowly.
 Broad, general-purpose review generates the most noise.
-Narrow CRA configurations — scoped to security vulnerabilities, style violations, or specific checklist items — reduce noise volume and raise the signal ratio.
+Narrow CRA configurations — scoped to security vulnerabilities, style violations, or specific checklist items — cut noise volume and raise the signal ratio.
 See Signal Over Volume in AI Review.

 Mixed composition is the practical baseline.
-CRA-first review with mandatory human approval before merge recovers the merge rate.
+CRA-first review with required human approval before merge recovers the merge rate.
 The CRA handles the mechanical first pass; the human provides the credibility signal and design judgment.
 See Tiered Code Review.

 Key Takeaways